This chicken curry soup recipe is comfort in a bowl and perfect served with pillowy naan bread for an easy, wholesome meal.

 - Add the garlic and ginger and fry for a minute before adding the spices.
 Stir together.

-- Add the potato and fry for another minute before pouring in the chicken stock.
+- Add the potato and fry for another minute before pouring in the chicken stock and bay leaves.

 - Season with salt and pepper, add the cream and allow to come to a simmer.